SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-pipelines.md

 > You can define multiple environments and by duplicating the __deployqa__ stage and providing different parameters.
 If you do so, make sure the stage name, the job name, the target environment and the variable group name are unique.

 > [!NOTE]
-> You can conditionnally deploy to different environments leveraging [conditions](/azure/devops/pipelines/process/conditions?view=azure-devops&tabs=yaml)
+> You can conditionally deploy to different environments leveraging [conditions](/azure/devops/pipelines/process/conditions?tabs=yaml)

 ## Configuring the credentials for the environments